Peter Aalbæk Jensen

 Peter Aalbæk Jensen (born 8 April 1956 in Osted) is a Danish film producer who in 1992 with director Lars von Trier founded the Danish film company Zentropa and later its huge studio complex Filmbyen.
-His father was writer Erik Aalbæk Jensen.
+His father was the writer Erik Aalbæk Jensen.

 Zentropa is known for the Dogme95-manifesto and such projects as Dogville (2003) starring Nicole Kidman, Dancer in the Dark (2000) starring Björk, The Five Obstructions, and the Oscar-nominated After the Wedding (2006).

-Peter Aalbæk Jensen has executive-produced over 70 theatrical feature films and many television productions, has founded a long list of subsidiary companies and is widely regarded as the most important Danish film producer since the 1990s.
+Aalbæk Jensen has executive-produced more than 70 theatrical feature films and many television productions, has founded a long list of subsidiary companies and is widely regarded as the most important Danish film producer since the 1990s.

-In autumn 2008, Peter Aalbæk Jensen was a judge on the Danish version of Got Talent.
+In autumn 2008, Aalbæk Jensen was a judge on the Danish version of Got Talent.

 In 2017, nine women accused Aalbæk Jensen of sexual harassment and workplace bullying.